LESSON GROUP 2 PART 1

 To get the last bit of dampness off the dog you can remove the nozzle from the dryer hose and push the dryer hose down onto the dog’s coat close to the skin and slowly go over the dog.
 You can use a rubber curry during this process to help remove more loose hair.

 DOUBLE COAT DRYING

 Double coated dogs can be a challenge to dry depending on how thick their coat is.
 You will want to towel dry them quite well before starting to dry them.
-If you have access to a high velocity dryer in the bathing area you can use it to initially remove a lot of water after towel drying.
+If you have access to a high-velocity dryer in the bathing area you can use it to remove a lot of water after towel drying initially.
 The next step would be to take the dog to the drying area.
 For some salons the drying area may well be the tub, in which case you’d keep the dog there.
-In other salons there are designated drying areas, and in some you may dry dogs in your grooming area.
+In other salons, there are designated drying areas, and in some, you may dry dogs in your grooming area.
 In any of these cases, it’s best to have the dog stand on a towel to help catch water mist as you dry.
 Spray the dog down with a finishing spray.
 Finishing sprays have ingredients that help moisturize, condition, and break up matting and thick, stuck undercoat.
 Massage the finishing spray into the dog’s coat.
-You will want to use a condenser cone on a high velocity dryer and hold it in one hand while you hold another towel in your other hand.
-Then dry the dog moving from the neck to the tail, and then from the top down, slowly moving and pushing water into the towel in your hand.
+You will want to use a condenser cone on a high-velocity dryer and hold it in one hand while holding another towel in your other hand.
+Then dry the dog moving from the neck to the tail, and then from the top-down, slowly moving and pushing water into the towel in your hand.
 You should move slowly from each section allowing each area to get about 90% dry before moving to the next area.
 This means you will be moving slowly.

 If a dog has packed in loose coat, or matted areas, you can work those out by slowly moving the dryer nozzle back and forth over the area, you should see areas like this “spider web” and bits and pieces will blow out.